When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Sealing plywood is a smart idea if you want it to last 20 years.

-We show you how to waterproof plywood with sealant and other practical materials to avoid expensive damage later down the line.
+We’re going to show you exactly how to waterproof plywood using sealants, epoxies, and other practical methods to prevent expensive damage.

 Key Takeaways